Normandy Pilgrimage 2nd – 8th June 2009 – 65th Commemoration of D-Day by Stockport & District Normandy Veterans

 We travelled on to another reception in a marquee – located where those regular soldiers were billeted.
 Coffee & tea + cakes were offered – we all selected the filling Madeira cake, since (at 3.00 pm) it was clearly evident there was going to be no lunch that day!

 We went on to the Juno Beach Centre (otherwise known as the Canadian Museum), which opened at Courseulles-sur-Mer on June 6, 2003.
 The Centre presents the war effort made by all Canadians, civilian and military alike, both at home and on the various fronts during the Second World War.
 It was built through the sponsorship of Canadian veterans, their families and various charitable trusts to record their arrival on D-Day at Juno beach because at the 50th commemorations returning Canadian soldiers had been disappointed that there was no permanent record of their assault of the beaches.
 (My own father landed on Juno beach, with Canadians, later in the campaign, to re-lay all the railway track & rail bridges that had been destroyed in the early stages of the assault.
-May remembered him telling her that the quality of food was so much better with the Canadian troops than when he rejoined the British troops at Nijmegen.)
+His wife, May, remembered him telling her that the quality of food was so much better with the Canadian troops than when he rejoined the British troops at Nijmegen in the Netherlands as part of Operation Market Garden in September 1944.)
 The museum identified the immigrant origins of Canada (predominantly European & British) and which accounted for Canada’s declaration of war 9 days after Britain & France declared war on September 1st 1939 and recorded the experiences of Canadians using all the interactive, audio & visual devices that are found in modern museums.
 It needed far longer to do it justice than we were able to give it that afternoon.

-We had been asked to attend the launch of Jean Pierre’s exhibition of the invasion at 5.00 pm & felt that we should go and support our ‘French connection’, so we turned up for the French speeches which heralded the opening.
+We had been asked to attend the launch of Jean Pierre Benamou’s D-Day Academy located at Rots at 5.00 pm & felt that we should go and support our ‘French connection’, so we turned up for the French speeches which heralded the opening.
 We only had 30 minutes scheduled and since the speeches took 20 minutes it was a 10 minute gallop round before we got back on the coach.

 Back to the Ermitage at 7.15 pm – nearly a 10 hour day.